Back to the Light: Songs

 "Driven by You", Brian's famed Ford advert theme, was released on 25 November 1991.
 Three different versions were recorded and used—"all sounding similar and lasting ninety seconds each", and three different DJ cuts were made.

 "Nothin' But Blue" was "initially recorded as 'Somewhere In Time' on Cozy Powell's 1992 solo album, The Drums Are Back,...with John [Deacon] on bass".
 May used the instrumental from that session and added original lyrics to create the version heard on his solo album.

 "I'm Scared" is a very personal hard-rocker, one of May's ways of dealing with his depression brought on by his failed first marriage and the death of his father.
 The version that appears on Back to the Light includes what is called "the 'Chaos Karaoke', a litany of fears" which include "fear of losing control, pain, being unknown, being ugly, dying, [being] deformed, [being] dull, the dark, being found out[,] and...being scared of Stephen Berkoff".

 "Last Horizon" was recorded at Allerton Studios in 1988, and is one of May's favorite songs.

 "Let Your Heart Rule Your Head", "an unconscious update of...'39....an uplifting, upbeat moment on an album of otherwise bleak and melancholy songs".

 "Just One Life" could be misinterpreted as a tribute to Mercury, "but was actually written for actor Philip Sayer".
 May was inspired to write the song after attending a memorial concert for Sayer, whom May had never met.

-"Rollin' Over" is May's cover of The Small Faces' song.
+"Rollin' Over" is May's cover of the Small Faces' song.
 "In [May's] hands...the song becomes a scorching tour de force of guitar riffs and exploding drums, turning [it] into what might as well be an outtake from one of Queen's earlier albums (indeed, Smile played it in their touring days)".

 Release

 The US edition of the album included a bonus track remix of "Driven by You" (with a new drum track by Cozy Powell and new bass by Neil Murray), issued elsewhere as a B-side to "Too Much Love Will Kill You".
 The Japanese edition included instrumental "Guitar Versions" of "Just One Life" and "Too Much Love Will Kill You".

 In June 2021, May announced that the album would be reissued as part of the Brian May Gold Series, packaged with a second disc of bonus tracks titled Out of the Light.
-The reissue was released on August 6, 2021.
+The reissue was released on 6 August 2021.

+Critical reception

+The Chicago Tribune wrote that "trademark riffs brighten 'Back to the Light', 'Nothin' but Blue' drips notes of languorous splendor, and May stretches out on the straightforward arena rock of 'Rollin' Over'."